ibmiti/Trees/README.md

 Q: What other data-structure is it similar to?:
 A: linked-list - notably; though linked-list is described as more of an linear tree structure - a tree with no leaves/nodes off its center

-Q: What is an AST?   :
-A:

 Q: What differentiates Trees from arrays and linked-list?   :
 A: while they both can store data, arrays,and linkedlist do so in a linear fashion, while a tree stores things by heiracrchy e.g ; directory structure, coroporate structure - are both examples of hierarchical data

-Q: What are the pros and cons if any when/with using a Tree?   :
-A:

 Q: What is root?    :
-A:
+A: the top most node is called a root or the parent node

-Q: what is parent?    :
+Q: What is parent?    :
 A: has linear relation with child?

 Q: what is child?    :
 A: has linear upward relation to parent?

-Q:what is ancsestors?   :
+Q: What is ancsestors?   :
-A:
+A: ancestors are the upper node inreference to a child node, the ultimate ancestor being the root node

 Q: what are Descendants?    :
-A:
+A: descendants are child nodes

 Q: what is Internal nodes?   :
-A:
+A: any node that has child nodes are inner nodes any node without descendants are outer nodes or leaf node

 Q: what are external nodes/leaves/leaf?  :
 A: very end of tree strucutre?

 Q: what is edge?  :
-A:
+A: edges of a tree are generally referred to as the branches of the tree, the branches carry nodes

 Q: what is level?   :
-A:
+A: each row of nodes beginning with the root

+Q: What is the size of a binary tree? :
+A: total number of node in the tree

 Q: what is the hieght?   :
+A: is the largest number of edges in a path from the root node to a leaf node.
+Essentially, it is the height of the root node.
+Note that if a tree has only one node, then that node is at the same time the root node and the only leaf node, so the height of the tree is 0.
+On the other hand, if the tree has no nodes, it’s height is -1.

+Q: What is the height of a node ? :
+A: is the largest number of edges in a path from that node to a leaf node

+Q: What is a leaf-node?  :
 A:

 Q: what is the depth?   :
-A:
+A: is the number of edges in the path from the root node to that node.

 Q: What is a Binary Tree?  :
 A: a tree structure in which each node stemming from parent - has at maximum two children, this is a limited tree for the growth is curved by it being bound to - 2 at max child nodes per node

+Q:

 Q: what is a Full binary tree ( FBT )?   :
 A: